soniasocadagui/mdaheatwaves/README.md

 ```
 pyenv activate <name>
 ```
-4. Install the requirements.txt file into the virtual environment.
+4. Install the `requirements.txt` file into the virtual environment.
 ```
 pip install -r requirements.txt
 ```
-5. Download and decompress the file "datafiles.7z" attached in the drive folder.
+5. Download and decompress the file `datafiles.7z` attached in the drive folder.
 6. Replace the following folders of the cloned repository with the corresponding decompressed data.
 ```
 Heat Waves Impacts